lanl/SEPIA/docs/index.rst

     Sepia implements Bayesian emulation and calibration with the ability to handle multivariate outputs.

-    Example jupyter notebooks are found `here`_.
+    Example code is discussed in :ref:`examples`.
 These self-contained examples may be helpful for setting up your code.

     Full source code on `GitHub`_.